DataDog/documentation/content/en/tracing/profiler/enabling/native.md

 When passing commandline arguments, the profiler adheres to the convention by which longnames are preceeded by two dashes and shortnames by a single dash.
 For example, `--service myservice` versus `-S myservice`.

 **Note**: parameters must be set with a value.
-For example, to log profiler configuration, the user must either set `DD_PROFILING_NATIVEPRINTARGS=yes` or pass `--printargs yes`, rather than `--printargs` alone.
+For example, to log profiler configuration, you must either set `DD_PROFILING_NATIVEPRINTARGS=yes` or pass `--printargs yes`, rather than `--printargs` alone.
 For such arguments, `yes`, `true`, and `enable` may be used interchangeably to enable the setting and `no`, `false`, and `disable` may be used to disable it.

 ### Logging

-The user may configure logging to one of several endpoints
+You may configure logging to one of several endpoints:
-- `stdout` will print the logs to standard output stream
+- `stdout` will print the logs to standard output stream (the default).
-- `stderr` will print the logs to the standard error stream
+- `stderr` will print the logs to the standard error stream.
-- `syslog` will publish the logs to syslog, attempting to adhere to the specification in RFC 3164
+- `syslog` will publish the logs to syslog, attempting to adhere to the specification in RFC 3164.
-- `disable` will disable the logs entirely
+- `disable` will disable the logs entirely.
-- Any other value will be treated as a file path, with a leading `/` designating an absolute path
+- Any other value will be treated as a file path, with a leading `/` designating an absolute path.

 ### Pidmode